OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-14.md

 these men who were responsible for spreading the negative report about the land were struck down and died of a plague before the Lord.

 ## Numbers 14:38
-Of the men who went to explore the land, only Joshua, son of Nun, and Caleb, son of Jephunneh, survived.
+Of the men who went to explore the land, only Joshua, son of Nun, and Caleb, son of Jephunneh, remained alive.

 ## Numbers 14:39
 When Moses reported this to all the Israelites, they mourned greatly.